suites-dev/suites/packages/unit/README.md

 generated for its dependencies.
 During the test, we have direct access to the automatically generated mock object for the `Database` dependency (database).

-<p align="right"><a href="https://suites.dev/docs/getting-started/examples">↗️ For more comprehensive examples</a></p>
+<p align="right"><a href="https://suites.dev/docs/overview/quickstart">↗️ Quickstart Guide</a></p>

 ## :package: Installation

-First, install Suites' core package:
+First, install Suites' unit package:

 ```bash
 $ npm i -D @suites/unit
 ```

 Then, to fully integrate Suites into your mocking and dependency injection frameworks, install the corresponding adapters for your project.
-For example, to use Suites with Jest and NestJS you would run (alongside the core package):
+For example, to use Suites with Jest and NestJS you would run (alongside the unit package):

 ```bash
 $ npm i -D @suites/doubles.jest @suites/di.nestjs